What Is A 20-Year Mortgage, And Should You Consider One?

 A 20-year mortgage is a fixed-rate mortgage with a repayment period of 20 years.
 As with all fixed-rate mortgages, this means the interest rate will remain stable over time and you lock in a regular payment for 20 years.
 A 20-year loan term isn’t available for adjustable-rate mortgages.

-Although 15- and 30-year mortgages are more popular among homeowners, 20-year mortgages offer a way to enjoy the best of both worlds.
+Although 15- and 30-year mortgages are more popular among homeowners, 20-year mortgages can offer a happy medium.
 A 20-year mortgage lets you spread out the costs over a longer period of time than a 15-year mortgage, which means a lower monthly mortgage payment.
 Compared to a 30-year mortgage, a 20-year home loan has an abbreviated loan term and therefore gives you the opportunity to save on interest charges over the duration of the loan.

-Many buyers find the 20-year mortgage to be a happy medium for their short-term budgeting and long-term financial goals.
+Many buyers find the 20-year mortgage to be ideal for their short-term budgeting and long-term financial goals.

 20-Year Fixed Mortgage Rates